We all have a purpose in life. Do you know what yours is?

 Church History Exploration Trip: Visit and dialogue with leaders from a Jewish Synagogue, a Greek Orthodox Church, a Mosque, a Hindu Temple, and churches in the Indianapolis area.

 Students are led through college-level coursework discovering church history, theology, world religions and more.
-Program Directors, Josh Tuckness and Emily Hughes, personally teach many of the classes, while arranging missionary staff and community members for others.
+Program Directors, Josh and Emily Tuckness, personally teach many of the classes, while arranging missionary staff and community members for others.
 Students attend class together and do have homework, however the emphasis and goal is to learn and grow; students do not receive a transcript or credits.